Date: 29 Oct 2017

 Youth B said, 'I didn’t intend to cause serious harm to him [Aren Mali's friend], I just wanted them to leave me alone.
 I just wanted to make them back off.
 It was just reaction [to use his knife].
 I didn’t feel like I had a choice'.

-He said that he didn't relaise that Aren Mali had died until the following day when friend's told him on the Snap Chat social media platform and he read about it in the Advertiser.
+He said that he didn't realise that Aren Mali had died until the following day when friend's told him on the Snap Chat social media platform and he read about it in the Advertiser newspaper.
 He said that he had wanted to hand himself in, but the prosecution said that he fled to Newcastle to avoid arrest.

 When Youth B was asked about how he felt knowing that 'the contact of his knife' had led to Aren Mali's death, he said, 'I feel sad and guilty.
 If I went back to that day, I would want it to change'.

 The prosecution had opened their case by saying, 'Aren Mali was just 17 years old at the time of his murder.
 He was stabbed in the neck.
 The attack took place in the middle of Croydon.
 The effect of the knife attack upon him was overwhelming.
 There was immediate and devastating blood loss.
 He survived for just 100 metres or so, as he was running away he was still being pursued by the defendants.
 He then collapsed and within moments he was dead.
 The terrible reality is that this was a knife attack for no good reason or sense whatsoever.
 It killed in no more than moments'.